Key legislation and terminology

-The SAT does not have power to refuse or withdraw consent to life-sustaining treatment, or to consent to health care generally.
+The SAT does not have power to refuse or withdraw consent to life-sustaining treatment, or to consent to treatment generally.
 But it does have a supervisory role in relation to ensuring a guardian is acting in a person’s best interests.

-For more information about the SAT’s role, visit the SAT.
+For more information about the Tribunal’s role visit the SAT.

 What is the role of the Public Advocate in relation to decision-making at the end of life?

 The Public Advocate is an independent office created under the Act.
 The Public Advocate can be appointed as guardian for a person who has lost capacity if no one else is suitable, willing and available.
-As guardian, the Public Advocate is often given authority to make treatment and health care decisions.
+As guardian, the Public Advocate is often given authority to make treatment decisions.